r-k-b/sox-noise/README.md

 What's the best way to switch the pinned nixpkgs version?
 For example, if we wanted to pin it to the same commit as the 21.03 release?

+# future work

+add those scripts as Flake Outputs, so they can be run directly from github?